Articles » Email Database » Cleaning Service Email List: How to Reach 875,000+ US Cleaning Companies in 2026

 Scrap.io pulls cleaning business contacts directly from Google Maps and business websites.
 Not from some database that was built last quarter.
 From what's live on the internet right now.
 A cleaning company changes their phone number on Google Maps on Monday, you can grab that updated info on Tuesday.

-Pricing: about $50 for 10,000 contacts.
-Half a cent per lead.
-Compared to 4-8 cents from a broker or a dollar from DIY.
-And you get 17+ filters — want only cleaning companies with bad reviews?
+And you get 20+ filters, and every single one is available on every plan.
+Want only cleaning companies with bad reviews?
 (Perfect for reputation management pitches.)
 Companies with an email but no Instagram?
 (Social media management pitch.)
-Companies within 40 miles of your warehouse?
-Two clicks.
+Companies within a radius of your warehouse?
+A few clicks.

 Is it legal?
 Yes — you're only grabbing info that businesses published about themselves on public platforms.
 We covered this in our cold email compliance guide if you want the full legal breakdown.